memryx/MemryX_eXamples/video_inference/pose_estimation_yolov8/README.md

 [Download](https://developer.memryx.com/example_files/poseEstimation_windows.zip) the compiled C++ executable version, and extract the zip.

-Then just double-click `poseEstimation.exe` to launch using the first available webcam.
+Then just double-click `run.bat` to launch using the first available webcam.

 Alternatively, you can use commandline arguments such as `--video` if launching the exe within Command Prompt or PowerShell.